thingsboard/thingsboard.github.io/docs/pe/user-guide/ui/aliases.md

         title: 'Add an Entity table widget that will display a list of entities.
 Use the "Group entities" alias as a data source;'
     2:
         image: /images/user-guide/ui/alias/entity-from-dashboard-state-5-pe.png
-        title: 'Add an Entity table widget that will display a list of devices is created.'
+        title: 'The Entity table widget that will display a list of devices has been added.'

 entity-from-dashboard-state-3:
     0: